 - 1.1 Assessment is the central element of the process by which the University is able to make awards to candidates who have completed courses and programmes.
 The purpose of this Code of Practice on Assessment is to ensure that the processes of assessment are conducted in a fair, consistent and transparent manner across the University.
-This common approach is especially important due to the inter-disciplinary nature of many of the University's programmes which means that candidates are studying courses offered by a number of Schools and these courses are then combined together in determining the overall award. - 1.2 This Code of Practice on Assessment applies to undergraduate students, who entered Honours in September 2020, whose studies were impacted, during the 2020/21 academic year, by Covid-19.
+This common approach is especially important due to the inter-disciplinary nature of many of the University's programmes which means that candidates are studying courses offered by a number of Schools and these courses are then combined together in determining the overall award. - 1.2 This Code of Practice on Assessment applies to undergraduate students, entering an honours programme in or after September 2021.